King, Crown Prince Receive Cables On Anniversary Of Prophet's Birth

 Date

-King Abdullah has received cables on the anniversary of the birth of Prophet Mohammad from a number of world leaders.
+AMMAN - his majesty King Abdullah has received cables on the anniversary of the birth of Prophet Mohammad from a number of world leaders.
+King Abdullah and HRH crown prince Hussein also received cables on the occasion from senior Jordanian officials and officers, heads of security agencies, and civil society representatives, according to a Royal Court statement.

 Legal Disclaimer: